-

 This property is used in

-matchingBalanced(String, String, String)
+matchingBalanced(String, String, String)to determine

-strings should be match inside quotes.
+if occurrences of theopenandclosestrings should be match inside quotes.

 The default value is